STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Methodology

 \subsubsection{Parameter Set Optimization}

 The core objective of parameter set optimization is to select optimal configurations for $N$ triggers within the normalized 3D bounding box, with spatial location serving as the discriminative parameter.
-To this end, maintaining sufficient separation between triggers is critical for preserving the spatial specificity, as established in our theoretical analysis.
+To this end, maintaining sufficient separation between triggers is critical for minimizing inter-target interference, as established in our theoretical analysis.
 This requirement leads to an NP-hard maximin optimization problem aimed at maximizing the minimum pairwise Euclidean distance.
-We address this challenge by developing efficient greedy algorithms that iteratively select trigger positions from a candidate set to ensure adequate separation.
+We address this challenge by developing greedy algorithms that iteratively select trigger positions from a candidate set to ensure adequate separation.
 (See Appendix Algorithms~\ref{alg:single_sphere} and~\ref{alg:dual_sphere} for detailed pseudocode.)